dlwyatt/RefactoringPowerShellWithPester/Log.md

 I got a bit carried away on this one, and probably should have made a commit sooner.
 I've started attacking those complex conditionals I mentioned in the last log update, pulling them out into their own methods.
 There's still more to come here, but `ProcessCharacter` already looks pretty good.

 Note that in an object-oriented language, even `ProcessCharacter` would still be frowned on.
 According to object-oriented practices, you generally don't want to see a big `switch` or `if` / `elseif` / `else` block; instead, you would use polymorphism to determine the behavior at runtime.
 PowerShell isn't really an object-oriented language, though.
 It's more of a procedural language which can consume objects.
 I could technically embed a bunch of C# code here to use object-oriented design patterns, but I'd rather leave this completely implemented in PowerShell.
 That means there will be some branches in the code.

+#### Commit [c2fc9cf7](https://github.com/dlwyatt/RefactoringPowerShellWithPester/commit/c2fc9cf7aec2ac70c5d47f133161b6fb72cb5655) - More method extraction

+Most of the conditionals and loops in `ProcessCharacterInQualifiedToken` and `ProcessCharacter` now make calls out to other functions.
+Next update will complete this transformation.
+The idea here is to hide the details of what's in the ParseState object in the higher levels of the code, so the ParseState object can just be passed around.
+At the lowest level of abstraction, the details in the ParseState object are known; if this was being done in an object-oriented language, those would be methods on the ParseState object.

+At some point, I may move things in that direction anyway.
+In PowerShell, you can emulate some object oriented behavior with things like `New-Module -AsCustomObject` to produce an object with public or private fields.